 The key theoretical result is that the statistical behavior of the random resampled estimates \(\hat{\bm{\theta}}^{*(b)}\) compared to \(\hat{\bm{\theta}}\) (taken as the true parameter) faithfully represent the statistics of the random estimates \(\hat{\bm{\theta}}\) compared to the true (unknown) parameter \(\bm{\theta}\).
 More exactly, the estimations of accuracy are asymptotically consistent as \(B\rightarrow\infty\) (under some technical conditions) (Efron and Tibshirani, 1993).
 This is a rather surprising result that allows the empirical assessment of the accuracy of the estimator without having access to the true parameter \(\bm{\theta}\).

 Figure 14.6 illustrates the magic of the bootstrap to estimate the accuracy of the sample mean estimator (from \(n=100\) observations).
 In this case, the empirical distribution of the bias of the estimator is computed via \(B=1,000\) bootstraps, producing an accurate histogram compared to the true distribution.
-In practice, confidence intervals may suffice to assess the accuracy and fewer bootstraps may be used (even less bootstraps are necessary to compute the standard deviation of the bias).
+In practice, confidence intervals may suffice to assess the accuracy and fewer bootstraps may be used (even fewer bootstraps are necessary to compute the standard deviation of the bias).

 Empirical distribution of the sample mean bias via the bootstrap.